DawnLightRise/DeMoP/README.md

 <sup>†</sup> These authors contributed equally to this work.
 <sup>*</sup> Corresponding author.

 Manuscript in preparation, 2026.
-Information current as of July 31, 2026.
+Title and author information are current as of August 16, 2026, based on C. Tang's revised manuscript sent to L. Xu and L. Yu, and are consistent with the revised manuscript versions received by C. Tang from L. Xu on July 31, 2026, and from L. Yu on August 3, 2026.

 [**Manuscript PDF**](./DeMoP_20260816_CT_Clean_Version.pdf) as of August 16, 2026.